nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 6.1 Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation

 ### 6.2 Continuous Integration

 We use [Travis CI](https://travis-ci.org/) and [AppVeyor](https://www.appveyor.com/) to perform _Continuous Integration_ on our projects
-See [UsingTravis.md](UsingTravis.md) and [UsingAppVeyor.md](UsingAppVeyor.md) for more details.
+See [UsingTravis.md](UsingTravis.md) and [UsingAppVeyor.md](UsingAppVeyor.md) for more details

 ### 6.3 Publishing Documentation

-See [UsingGithubPages.md](UsingGithubPages.md) to learn how to use GitHub Pages to publish documentation to the project site.
+See [UsingGithubPages.md](UsingGithubPages.md) to learn how to use GitHub Pages to publish documentation to the project site

 ### 6.4 Making a Release

 Here are the steps to create a new release:

- 1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
+ 1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file)
- 2. Tag the repo with the version number. (e.g.`v0.1`)
+ 2. Tag the repo with the version number (e.g.`v0.1`)
- 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file you created.
+ 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file you created

 ### 6.5 Converting Documentation to PDF Format

-We use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for converting documentation to PDF format, as Chrome's PDF engine preserves hyperlinks used in webpages.
+We use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for converting documentation to PDF format, as Chrome's PDF engine preserves hyperlinks used in webpages

 Here are the steps to convert the project documentation files to PDF format:

- 1. Make sure you have set up GitHub Pages as described in [UsingGithubPages.md](UsingGithubPages.md#setting-up).
+ 1. Make sure you have set up GitHub Pages as described in [UsingGithubPages.md](UsingGithubPages.md#setting-up)
- 2. Using Chrome, go to the [GitHub Pages version (UsingGithubPages.md#viewing-the-project-site) of the documentation file.
+ 2. Using Chrome, go to the [GitHub Pages version (UsingGithubPages.md#viewing-the-project-site) of the documentation file
- 3. Click on the `Print` option in Chrome's menu.
+ 3. Click on the `Print` option in Chrome's menu
  4. Set the destination to `Save as PDF`, then click `Save` to save a copy of the file in PDF format<br>
     For the best results, use the settings indicated in Figure 5.4.1<br>
     <img src="images/chrome_save_as_pdf.png" width="300"><br>